xemonix0/Cherry-Doom/README.md

 Note that this feature list is relative to [Nugget Doom's](https://github.com/MrAlaux/Nugget-Doom/blob/master/README.md#features); read the latter for more details.
 Some features were first introduced in Cherry Doom and later merged into Nugget Doom, and so they're not listed here anymore.

-Some of Cherry Doom's features come from other sources, like other source ports, mods or games.
+Most of Cherry Doom's features come from other sources, like other source ports, mods or games.
 The initial implementations for some are **ported from (p.f.)** or **inspired by (i.b.)** said sources.
 These acknowledgements are included in the feature lists below.

+Some settings are labeled as _CFG-Only_: they can only be changed by editing `cherry-doom.cfg`.
+For these settings, their CVAR names are provided alongside the _CFG-Only_ label as guidance.

 ### General